utkugunal/utkugunal/README.md

 Hi!
 It is Utku here.
 After a professional experience in Automotive Engineering and Consulting, I decided to take the chance to dive into the exciting world of coding!
 My Web Development journey has just started here at Spiced!

-And I am glad to say that I am a part of the cohort "Lime".
+And I am glad to say that I am a part of the cohort "Lime"

 ![limePicture](https://www.westfaliafruit.com/wp-content/uploads/2019/01/limes-300x300.jpg)